-In ancient history, the Horn of Africa was likely referred to as Punt by Egyptians.
+In ancient history, the area around modern-day Djibouti and northern Somalia was likely referred to as Punt by Egyptians.
 The people and communities of Punt held a good relationship with the Pharaoh.
 As long ago as the 8th and 7th centuries BC, civilizations in the Horn of Africa were practicing agriculture and had developed irrigation systems and iron tools.
 By the 1st century AD, the Aksumite Kingdom (or Empire) came into power, developing its own currency and maintaining trade relations with the Roman Empire and India.
 It was considered one of the 4 great global powers, along with China, Persia, and Rome.
 Although the Aksumite Kingdom was the first Christian kingdom, trade with nearby Muslim nations brought Islam to the region shortly after its creation.

 The Aksumite Kingdom declined in the 7th century AD and the region gave way to several smaller kingdoms during the Middle Ages.
 The majority of these kingdoms were Muslim empires that left behind mosques, enclosed cities, castles, shrines, fortresses, necropolises, and courtyards.
 The empires of this period defended themselves against Portuguese and Oromo invasions and strengthened their trade relations with other countries.